March 5, 2013 by dairycarrie

 So let’s look at some basic science here.
 What is a “pus cell”?
 Pus is made up of dead white blood cells, bacteria and dead skin cells.
 Gross right?
 That’s what the anti milk people want you to think about when they spout their bologna.
 So, there really isn’t a single “pus cell” like this charming infographic would like you to believe, instead pus is a combination of things.
 A white blood cell is a normal part of blood.
 White blood cells are not pus.
 There are white blood cells in milk, In the dairy industry we closely monitor what we call the somatic cell count (SCC) of our cows and our milk.
 Somatic cell count (SCC) is a measurement of how many white blood cells are present in the milk.
 White blood cells are the infection fighters in our body and so an elevated white blood cell presence or on a dairy farm an elevated SCC is a signal that there may be an infection that the cow is fighting.

 Dairy farmers are paid more money for milk that has a low SCC, if our cell count raises above normal levels they will dock the amount we get paid for our milk, if it raises even higher they stop taking our milk and we can’t sell it.
 So not only do we not want our cows to be sick, it would cost us a lot of money and could cost us our farms if we were to ignore a high SCC.
-Recently the dairy industry lowered the acceptable SCC level from 750 to 400.
-Most dairy farms aim for a SCC under 200.
+While the current US regulation is that milk must have a cell count under 750, dairy coops and companies generally require under 400 and most dairy farms aim for a SCC under 200.
 So does this mean that we are allowing some pus into your milk?
 No. All milk is going to have some white blood cells in it, that’s the nature of a product that comes from an animal, cells happen.
 It does’t matter if it’s organic milk or regular milk.
 The presence of some white blood cells in milk certainly doesn’t mean that the animal is sick or the milk is of poor quality.
 Again, white blood cells are normal.
 Additionally when you buy milk from the store it has been pasteurized which kills off any white blood cells or bacteria that are present in the raw milk.

 So the anti milk folks want to you to be grossed out by milk, but think about this… A steak has white blood cells in it, because it has blood and white blood cells are a part of that.
 The anti milk people aren’t going around saying that your steak has pus in it because we can see with our own eyes that it doesn’t.
 However, since we can’t see into our milk like we can see a steak, anti milk activists use bad science to scare you into believing their view point and that’s just not right!